tmpfs/async-validate/doc/readme/guide.md

 * `message <string|function>`: Custom error message.

-The `message` rule property defines the error message when validation fails, it overrides any default message.
+The `message` property defines the error message when validation fails, it overrides any default message.
 The property may be a `string` or `function`, see [messages](#messages).

 ##### Required

 * `required <boolean>`: Field is required flag.

-The `required` rule property indicates that the field must exist on the source object being validated.
+The `required` property indicates that the field must exist on the source object being validated.

 ##### Pattern

 * `pattern <regexp>`: Regular expression.

-The `pattern` rule property is a regular expression that the value must match to pass validation.
+The `pattern` property is a regular expression that the value must match to pass validation.

 ##### Placeholder